What Is Yoga? The True Definition Of Yoga, History, Types, Risks And Everything You Must Know

 Despite the many styles—from Hatha to Vinyasa to Kundalini—most forms of yoga aim toward the same purpose: inner peace and freedom from suffering.
 Through conscious movement, breathwork, and mindful awareness, yoga helps align our energy, quiet the ego, and open the door to a more awakened way of living.

 1.2.
-What is at the Heart of Yoga?
+What’s at the Heart of Yoga?

 At the core of yoga lies something far deeper than just yoga poses — it’s a path toward union.
-In fact, the word “yoga” itself comes from the Sanskrit root yuj, meaning "to unite".
+In fact, the word “yoga” itself comes from the Sanskrit root yuj, meaning “to unite.”
 This union refers to the connection between our individual consciousness and the greater universal Spirit — a state of blissful awareness beyond ego, fear, and suffering.

 Since ancient times, meditation has been the heartbeat of yoga practice in India.
 More than a method of relaxation, it’s seen as a precise science — a step-by-step inner journey that helps us dissolve the distractions of the mind and awaken to our truest self.